-Yucca are desert plants native to the Southwestern United States, Mexico and Central America.
-They’ve also bee naturalized throughout the Southern United States.
-As far as houseplants go, they are probably eclipsed by the similar-looking Dracaena genus (which is often mistaken for Yucca).
-They are, however, interesting and slow-growing houseplants that have the added benefit of being extremely drought tolerant.
+Yuccas are desert plants native to the southwestern United States, Mexico, and Central America.
+They have also been naturalized throughout the southern United States.
+As far as houseplants go, they are probably eclipsed by the similar-looking Dracaena genus, which is often mistaken for Yucca.
+However, they are interesting slow-growing plants with the added benefit of being extremely drought tolerant.

-Water: They are highly sensitive to water-logging.
-Water regularly in the spring and summer growing season, but make sure the plant has excellent drainage and dries between waterings.
+Water: They are highly sensitive to waterlogging.
+Water regularly in the growing season, spring and summer, but ensure the soil has good drainage and dries between waterings.
 Water sporadically in the winter.
 Never let a plant sit in a tray of water.

-Temperature: Widely variable.
-Yucca are adapted to the desert, where temperatures can soar into the 90 °F (32 °C) or higher and down into the 30 °F (-1 °C) at night.
+Temperature: Yuccas are adapted to the desert, where temperatures can soar to the 90 °F (32 °C) or higher and down to the 30 °F (-1 °C) at night.

 Soil: A loose, well-drained potting mix.

-The easiest way to propagate Yucca is with offsets of older plants.
-Divide the plant during repotting or carefully slice away the offset and pot up into a separate container.
-They can also be propagated by stem cuttings, using pieces of stem of at least 4 inches (20 cm) and rooting hormone.
-Yucca grown indoors will likely not flower or bear seeds.
+The easiest way to propagate Yuccas is with offsets of older plants.
+Divide the plant during repotting or carefully slice the offset away and pot it into a separate container.
+They can also be propagated by stem cuttings using pieces of the stem of at least 4 inches (20 cm) and rooting hormone.
+Yuccas grown indoors will likely not flower or bear seeds.

-Yucca are relatively slow-growing plants that should only need to be repotted every other year.
-They do well slightly pot-bound, as long as they don’t become heavy enough to tip over their containers.
+Yuccas are relatively slow-growing plants that should only need to be repotted every other year.
+They do well, slightly pot-bound, as long as they do not become heavy enough to tip over their containers.
 Repotting larger plants can be difficult, so larger plants can be refreshed with new potting soil by digging out the top 2 inches (5 cm) of the container and adding new soil.
-During typical repotting, remove the Yucca plant from its container and go up one container size.
+Remove the Yucca plant from its container during typical repotting and go up one size.
 Always use fresh potting soil.